Pete Doherty: Drug use and legal problems

 On 11 March 2010, Lowestoft magistrates fined Doherty £500 and banned him from driving for 12 months for allowing his Daimler car to be used uninsured by his manager.
 On 19 March 2010, he was arrested on suspicion of supplying controlled drugs.
 He was reported to be on bail until April 2010.

 In June 2010, Doherty was refused entry into the United States after spending ten hours in detention in John F. Kennedy International Airport, despite having a visa.

 On 18 October 2010, Doherty was summoned to court for cocaine possession.
 In March 2011, he pleaded guilty to possession, and was granted unconditional bail until sentencing on 20 May.
 On 20 May, Doherty was sentenced to six months in jail for possession of cocaine following an inquiry into the death of Robin Whitehead.

 In October 2014, Doherty was admitted to the Hope Rehab Centre in Thailand.
 He announced plans to start a foundation with the centre to help struggling addicts.
 In January 2015, it was announced that Doherty had successfully completed his rehabilitation.

 In August 2017, it was revealed that Doherty had been found with heroin in his car while travelling through Italy.
 He was also found to be driving with an invalid licence.
 Doherty received a fine.

 In a 2019 interview, when asked whether he would like to be drug-free, Doherty responded: "Yes, a part of me would.
 Just so I can feel things.
 There are so many people in my life who deserve better.
 It really is a mental deficiency...
 I'd be a force to be reckoned with!
 I'd have money and self-respect and clean hands."

 In November 2019, Doherty was fined €10,000 in Paris and given a three-month suspended prison sentence for cocaine possession and affray.

 In a 2022 interview with NME, Doherty stated that he had "been clean since December 2019."

+In 2023, Doherty opened up about the lingering health issues resulting from his lifestyle.
+He mentioned that doctor's urged him to change his lifestyle and that "death is lurking".
+He also mentioned that he was taking blockers to counter the effects of heroin in his body.